 Impromptu speaking is the presentation of a short message without advance preparation.
 You have probably done impromptu speaking many times in informal, conversational settings.
 Self-introductions in group settings are examples of impromptu speaking: "Hi, my name is Steve, and I'm an account manager."
-Another example of impromptu presenting occurs when you answer a question such as, "What did you think of the report?"
-Your response has not been preplanned, and you are constructing your arguments and points as you speak.
-Even worse, you might find yourself going into a meeting and your boss says, "I want you to talk about the last stage of the project. . . " and you had no warning.
+Impromptu speaking also occurs when you answer a question such as, "What did you think of that report?"
+Your response is unplanned, so you are constructing your arguments and points as you speak.
+Now envision yourself going into a meeting when your boss suddenly says, "I want you to spend a few minutes talking about the last stage of the project...."
+Although you are not prepared to present on that topic, experience and practice may allow you to do so with relative ease.

-The advantage of this kind of speaking is that it's spontaneous and responsive in an animated group context.
-The disadvantage is that the speaker is given little or no time to contemplate the central theme of his or her message.
-As a result, the message may be disorganized and difficult for listeners to follow.
+The advantage of impromptu speaking is that it's spontaneous and responsive in an animated group context - your audience is not expecting perfection.
+The disadvantage, is that with little or no time to contemplate the central theme of your message, it may come out disorganized and difficult for listeners to follow.
+Although perfection is not possible, you will want to deliver a sound and coherent message, remembering that impromptu presentations are generally most successful when brief and focused on a single point.